bower/bower.github.io/docs/config.md

 _String_

-The directory from which bower should run.
+Current working directory - the directory from which bower should run.
 All relative paths will be calculated according to this setting.

 ### directory